AJaiman/Overwatch-Controller/README.md

 ### Connect & Run

-- Connect the Arduino to the PC via USB (make sure the controller is held still for one second for GPU calibration).
+- Connect the Arduino to the PC via USB (make sure the controller is held still for one second for IMU calibration).
 - Make sure to update the name of the USB port in `controller.py`.
 - Run the Python script to start reading inputs and emulating controls.